-I’ll be the first to admit that I’m semi-addicted to the Whole Foods bar.
+I’ll be the first to admit that I’m semi-addicted to the Whole Foods salad bar.

 There are so many delicious items on the bar that I often end up filling my container to the brim with different veggies, beans, salads and the like.
-Then I end up paying an arm and a leg for my meal.
-Totally worth it. 😉
+Then I end up paying an arm and a leg for my meal, but it’s totally worth it. 😉

-Of course, I have some favorite items on the bar – one being the Cracklin’ Cauliflower, which I’ve already recreated at home and the second is the garlicky kale. <– both of which are in the photos above.
-After reading the ingredient list for the garlicky kale salad at the bar (shh… here’s a little secret – all items on the bar have an ingredient list posted) I decided to make my own variation at home.
-I knew the ingredients but didn’t know the exact measurements so it took a little trial and error.
-I’ve made it several times now and tonight’s recipe was the best yet so I figured now would be a great time to share.
+Of course, I have some favorite items on the bar — one being the Cracklin’ Cauliflower, which I’ve already recreated at home and the second is the garlicky kale salad.
+After reading the ingredient list for the garlicky kale salad at the bar (shh… here’s a little secret — all items on the bar have an ingredient list posted) I decided to make my own variation at home.
+I knew the ingredients, but didn’t know the exact measurements so it took a little trial and error.
+I’ve made it several times now and I think it’s pretty spot on!

 - 1 bunch raw kale, washed, de-stemmed and dried